coronel08/my-notes/notes/docs/aws.md

             -   Step Scaling - Increase or decrease based on scaling adjustments that vary by alarm breach.
 Cloudwatch alarms trigger the scaling process.
             -   Simple Scaling - Increase or decrease based on a single scaling adjustment
             -   Scheduled Actions - Schedule adjustments based on patterns and time
+    -   Errors
+        -   503 - Service Unavailable, target group has no registered targets
+        -   500 - Internal Server,
+        -   504 - Gateway Timeout, target in ALB is not responding
+        -   403 - Forbidden, web ACL monitoring requests to ALB and it blocked requests

 ---